bockbockchicka/3rd-grade/Capri.md

 It means  it takes  more bravery to do what is right than do what exepected.

 Why does angelo decide to go at noon to the cove?
 Because there are no boats in the noon and nobody knows.

+## Capitulum nonum

+What does that mean?
+He had been waiting for things.

+Why does michele ask if pietro can come too?
+Because he wanted a freind with him.
+## Capitulum decimum

+What does this mean?
+The plans were said so they decided to stop talking.

+What did they each find?
+Treasure, beauty and truth.

+Of what was the journey just the beginning?
+The whole town of capri wanted to see the cove.